-With our winter fast approaching, heat pump owners should know the best tips to make sure their home’s heating system is a top performer.
-These are especially important for owners going into their first winter of heat pump operation.
+During our usual snowy and humid winter months, heat pump owners should know the best tips and tricks to make sure their home’s heating system is a top performer.

 1. Make sure your external unit doesn’t get buried or confined by snow.